Vusi Pikoli: Education

-As a student he was an active member of the ANC's youth movement, and received military training in Angola.
+As a student he was an active member of the ANC's youth movement, and received military training in Angola as a member of uMkhonto we Sizwe.

 Early career

 Between 1991 and 1994 he worked in the private legal profession, but became Special Advisor to the Minister of Justice in 1994.
 He served in that capacity until 1997, when he became Deputy Director-General (Human Resources) in the Department of Justice & Constitutional Development.
 In 1999 he became Director-General in the same department, a position he held for six years.